At a glance:

 - 7 million nonelderly adults with disabilities depend on Medicaid for care.
 Of this group, only 43% qualify for social security income.

-Telehealth solutions have the potential to mitigate barriers to proactive health management for Managed Care populations, such as an insufficient supply of providers accepting Medicaid, inadequate transportation options, and long distances and associated travel time, particularly for patients in rural areas.
+Telehealth solutions can potentially deliver the benefits of managed care for patients while mitigating barriers to proactive health management for Managed Care populations, such as an insufficient supply of providers accepting Medicaid, inadequate transportation options, and long distances and associated travel time, particularly for patients in rural areas.
 It also may help dissuade patients’ concerns about confidentiality and stigma, particularly for behavioral health services.

-eConsults—a method of asynchronous telehealth communication—breakdown access barriers and get timely specialty care for our most vulnerable populations, delivering access within the primary care setting. eConsults connect PCPs with specialists in over 70 specialty and subspecialty areas, including pediatric subspecialties, which empowers providers to deliver more comprehensive care and to better manage complex and costly patient populations.
-This novel solution reduces negative downstream effects (presenting in the ED, becoming higher acuity) related to patients having to wait for weeks to find an office that accepts Medicaid.
+eConsults—a method of asynchronous telehealth communication—breakdown access barriers and get timely specialty care for our most vulnerable populations, delivering access within the primary care setting. eConsults bring the benefits of managed care for patients by connecting PCPs with specialists in over 70 specialty and subspecialty areas, including pediatric subspecialties, which empowers providers to deliver more comprehensive care and better manage complex and costly patient populations.
+This novel solution reduces negative downstream effects (presenting in the ED, becoming higher acuity) related to patients waiting weeks to find an office that accepts Medicaid.

 In addition, eConsults remove wait times and transportation burden, delivering the timely care patients need at the primary care site they are already visiting.
-Unlike traditional telehealth, there is no need for patients to travel to an originating site or navigate complex technology.
+Unlike traditional telehealth, patients do not need to travel to an originating site or navigate complex technology.
 All information exchanged occurs between providers, with no burden on the member.

-eConsults deliver care without the need for additional travel for members with disabilities, behavioral health disorders, or those with other social barriers complicated by having to make additional physician office visits.
-PCPs caring for nursing home or home-bound patients get timely access to specialty care without having to leave the patient site.
+eConsults deliver care without additional travel for members with disabilities, behavioral health disorders, or those with other social barriers complicated by having to make additional physician office visits.
+PCPs caring for nursing home or home-bound patients get timely access to specialty care without leaving the patient site.

 Lower the cost of care—for payers and patients